EGI-Federation/cloud-info-provider/README.md

 ### OpenStack provider

+The OpenStack provider only publishes information about native OpenStack API access, for ooi information check below

 #### Filtering public or private flavors

 By default the OpenStack provider will return 'all' flavors, but it is also